raven-computing/project-init/java/README.md

   A code library providing reusable classes and functions.

 * **(03) Library with native code (JNI)**
-  A code library which includes C++ code and interacts with it using JNI.
+  A code library which includes C or C++ code and interacts with it using JNI.

 * **(04) Server application (Spring Boot)**
   A server application utilizing the Spring Boot framework.